PhD, Business Administration, Kelley School of Business, Indiana University. Concentration: Marketing; Minor(s): Quantitative Analysis and Psychology.

 Charles D. Lindsey

-PhD Program Coordinator and Assistant Professor, Department of Marketing,
+PhD Program Coordinator and Associate Professor, Department of Marketing,

 Program Coordinator Online Mini MBA Program, Center for Executive Development,